 - Stimulation means to excite or overwhelm the senses (in this case, touch)

-Now that we understand the definition, let’s get into how it actually effects the nerve system to ultimately relieve pain.
+Now that we understand the definition, let’s get into how it affects the nervous system to ultimately relieve pain.

 TENS is not backed by science and is still a theory

-Many tests have been conducted in order to find the efficiency of TENS but to no avail.
+Many tests have been conducted to find the efficiency of TENS but to no avail.
 It rests based on pure theory, one of them being the Gate Control Theory.

-For TENS units the assumption is that the electricity that runs through our skin is blocking the central nerve system from sending real pain messages from the muscles to the brain.
+For TENS units the assumption is that the electricity that runs through our skin is blocking the central nervous system from sending real pain messages from the muscles to the brain.